 The Board meets at least six times a year for scheduled meetings.
-The Board is committed to holding some of these meetings outside of Melbourne, with the majority of meetings held at the APS's National Office in Melbourne.
 During the COVID-19 pandemic, all scheduled meetings since March 2020 have been held by electronic means.

 Day-to-day management of the organisation's affairs and implementation of corporate strategy and policy initiatives are the responsibility of The APS' Chief Executive Officer, Dr Zena Burgess who commenced on 21 July 2020.
 Dr Burgess been a member of the APS for over 40 years.
 She became a Fellow of the APS in 1998 and was a Non-Executive Director from 1996-2000.
-Dr Burgess holds a PhD in Organisational Psychology and for the past 12 years Zena was the Chief Executive Officer of the Royal Australian College of General Practitioners (RACGP).
+Dr Burgess holds a PhD in Organisational Psychology and was previously the Chief Executive Officer of the Royal Australian College of General Practitioners (RACGP).
+Prior to Dr Burgess' appointment the role was held by Ms Mirabelli.

-The APS' company secretary is Mr Harry Georgalas who is a member of Chartered Accountants Australia and New Zealand for more than 30 years and is a Fellow of the Governance Institute of Australia.
-He commenced in that role on 18 February 2019.
+The APS' company secretary is Mr Harry Georgalas who is a member of Chartered Accountants Australia and New Zealand for more than 30 years, and is a Fellow of the Governance Institute of Australia.
+He commenced in that role on the 18 February 2019.